2026 WorldViz VR Budgeting Guidelines for Scientific VR Labs

 VR Application Development - Programming

-Many modules and example scripts exist in online tutorials, i.e. WorldViz provides demo source codes.
-Leverage student programmers or your own programming team.
-WorldViz programming services can be hired at an hourly rate.
-Most popular VR programming languages:
+Many modules and example scripts exist in online tutorials, i.e. WorldViz VR provides demo source codes which provide substantial editable code frameworks for starting VR projects out-of-the-box.
+You can leverage student programmers, your own programming team or LLM models such as Chat GPT, Claude, CoPilot or Gemini.
+WorldViz VR programming services can also be hired at an hourly rate.

 • Unity: C#